 Temple Lodge is a well-preserved Georgian listed building, once the home of the artist Sir Frank Brangwyn.
 The peaceful and welcoming Guesthouse is located nearby the river Thames in Hammersmith, West London.
 The Guesthouse is tucked away from the hustle and bustle of the Broadway, yet just a few minutes walk from its main underground and bus station.

-Visitors to the house enter a courtyard with a small garden through the 'Angel Gate'.
-To the rear of the house is a quiet and secluded garden, and most of our bedrooms, the library and the dining room look out over this garden with its seasonal changes and squirrels in the trees.
+Tastefully restored and retaining many of the original features, Temple Lodge offers eleven individually furnished guest rooms and three meeting rooms, each with their own unique character and ambience.
+To the rear of the house is a quiet and secluded garden and most of the bedrooms, the library and the breakfast room look out over this garden with its seasonal changes.

 It is a remarkable restful place, offering high quality accommodation and attention to details throughout.
 It is part of our ethos to only use natural, eco-friendly products and strive to source organic where possible.
 Our walls are tastefully decorated with organic clay, the beddings are natural cottons, wool or linen and our duvets are 100% feather and down.

 Many have described Temple Lodge as a really peaceful haven to return to after the rigours of a day out.
 The absence of any televisions in the house or rooms supports this truly unique and tranquil atmosphere.